 If you are looking for something you do not see here, we are willing to customize.
 Please contact us with your ideas.

-The Banjo Factory is open January through October.
-I have a commitment which takes me to the North Pole during November and December, so after mid-October, any orders will not likely be filled until after the New Year.
+The Banjo Factory is open January through November.
+I have a commitment which takes me to the North Pole during December, so any orders placed in November, may not be filled until after the New Year.